 For the Pork Stew:

-- Add pork or beef pieces to the heated pot, working in batches (don't crowd, 3 lbs. of meat will need to be divided into 2 batches).
+- Add pork or beef pieces to the heated pot, working in batches (don't crowd, 3 pounds of meat will need to be divided into 2 batches).
 Cook until each side is browned, turning to brown the other side also.
 Remove meat to a plate with a long slotted spoon or long tongs (the oil splatters) and cook the next batch.

 - When all meat is browned and removed from pot, lower the heat to medium and add the chopped onion to the leftover oil in the pot and cook about 5 minutes or until translucent.1 large onion